SunnyDhanwani/Sunny-Portfolio/README.md

 ## Built With

-My personal <a href="http://sunnydhanwani.netlify.app/" target="_blank">portfolio</a> features some of my github projects as well as my resume and technical skills.<br/>
+My personal <a href="http://sunnydhanwani.netlify.app/" target="_blank">portfolio</a> features some of my GitHub projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.